PerseiX/piggy-bank/.ai/auth/auth-spec.md

 # Authentication Architecture Specification

 This document outlines the technical architecture for implementing user authentication (registration, login, logout, password recovery) in the Piggy Bank application.
 The architecture is based on the requirements from `.ai/prd.md` (US-001, US-002, US-003) and the technology stack defined in `.ai/tech-stack.md`.
+Note: `prd.md` and `tech-stack.md` remain in the root `.ai/` directory.

 ## 1. User Interface Architecture